 1How do I join the Bristol Pound?

 To join, you need to open a Bristol Pound account.
 These accounts are held with Bristol Credit Union.
-You can start this process by going to our join page www.bristolpound.org/join, filling in your information and then you will be forwarded to the Bristol Credit Union form.
+The best way to join is to download the Bristol Pound app and follow the on screen instructions.
+Alternatively, you can find a link to online forms at the bottom of the JOIN page.
 Once you have your account open, we will then send you all the necessary information to get you started.

 2Why have I never seen a Bristol Pound?